 Why does Durham want to implement selective licencing?

-Selective licensing schemes run for five years.
+Selective licensing schemes typically lasts for five years.

 What do they mean about being a ‘fit and proper person?’